Together for Learning

-- Locally driven: Education cannot be one-size-fits-all: every context is different and therefore each requires a tailored approach.
+- Locally driven: Education cannot be one-size-fits-all: every context is different, and each requires a tailored approach.
 National governments must lead education that addresses the needs of communities, including the needs the communities themselves have identified.

 Alignment with Canada’s existing policies on education

-- Contributes to the government’s response to COVID-19 and the current global education crisis.
-It also responds to the commitment in the Minister of International Development’s 2019 mandate letter to “lead an international campaign to ensure that all refugee and displaced children can get the education they need and deserve”.
+- In 2019, the Minister of International Development’s mandate letter committed to “lead an international campaign to ensure that all refugee and displaced children can get the education they need and deserve”.

-- Responds to Canada’s existing priority on education for girls in conflict and crisis settings, as described in the Charlevoix Declaration on Quality Education for Girls, Adolescent Girls and Women in Developing Countries.
-The declaration was a key outcome of Canada’s 2018 G7 presidency that triggered a total of Can$3.8 billion in pledges including Can$400 million from Canada.
+- This is described in the Charlevoix Declaration on Quality Education for Girls, Adolescent Girls and Women in Developing Countries.
+The declaration was a key outcome of Canada’s 2018 G7 presidency that triggered a total of 3.8 billion Canadian dollars in pledges, including 400 million dollars from Canada.

-- Aligns with the need to address the education of the most vulnerable and marginalized, which is a priority within the Human Dignity Action Area of Canada’s Feminist International Assistance Policy.
-This will contribute to better support for equal educational opportunities for women and girls in developing countries.
+- This priority is identified in the Human Dignity Action Area of Canada’s Feminist International Assistance Policy.
+This will better support equal educational opportunities for women and girls in developing countries.
 It will also contribute to achieving quality education (Sustainable Development Goal #4).

 Take part in the #TogetherForLearning social media challenge!